 Maribo Lakes Nature Park

-The four lakes are located in an area of magnificent manor houses, surrounded by fields, meadows, marsh and forest land, and give a real chance for bird and wildlife enthusiasts to experience some great sightings.
-The Nature Park has many ancient monuments, and a rich cultural history.
+The four lakes are situated in a magnificent manorial landscape and surrounded by fields, meadows, bogs and woodlands, and there is opportunity for great experiences for bird and nature enthusiasts.
+The nature park also contains many ancient monuments and has a rich cultural history.

 Lake and land